-Home to much of the U.S. automotive industry, Detroit is often called the “Motor City” so it makes some sense that soon after establishing Tamla Records on 12 January 1959, Berry Gordy, Jr, a man looking to make his mark on the music industry, added a new appellation to his budding business to reflect the city of its birth.
+Home to much of the U S automotive industry, Detroit is often called the “Motor City” so it makes some sense that soon after establishing Tamla Records on 12 January 1959, Berry Gordy, Jr., a man looking to make his mark on the music industry, added a new appellation to his budding business to reflect the city of its birth.
 That name was, of course, Motown and it would become not only a musical force over the ensuing decades but also a cultural and political one.

-An $800 loan
+An $800 loan.

 Berry Gordy III, (usually called Berry Gordy, Jr.) was born in Detroit in 1929.
 His parents had moved from Georgia to Detroit seven years earlier looking for better economic opportunities.
 Gordy was the seventh of eight siblings and his parents instilled a sense of family unity and entrepreneurship in all of their children.
-Gordy’s father operated several businesses and created a family credit union requiring contributions from all family members.
-It would become crucial to Berry.
+Gordy’s father operated several businesses and created a family credit union requiring contributions from all family members that would become crucial to Berry.

-(Screen capture of mock-up from the Showtime documentary Hitsville)
+[Screen capture of mock-up from the Showtime documentary Hitsville].

 The store failed and when Berry became a father in August 1954, he sought more conventional employment putting in a stint working for Ford.
 Throughout this time, Berry also showed an interest in and a passion for music.
 It was during this period that he met the owner of the Flame Show Bar Talent Club who then introduced Gordy to a young singer named Jackie Wilson.
 Wilson recorded Reet-Petite a song that Berry had c0-written with his sister Gwen and a friend Billy Davis.
 Reet-Petite proved a minor hit for Wilson who would go on to record several other songs that Gordy wrote or co-wrote including one of his biggest hits, Lonely Teardrops.

 Although he earned very little money from these early recordings, other local musicians recognized Gordy’s talent.
 During this time, Gordy met and befriended the lead singer of a group called The Matadors.
-The singer’s name was William Robinson, Jr who became better known as Smokey and the group would change their name to the Miracles.
+The singer’s name was William Robinson, Jr. who became better known as Smokey and the group would change their name to the Miracles.
 Encouraged by Robinson, Gordy approached his family and applied for a $1,000 loan from the family credit union with which he planned to start a record label he wanted to call Tammy after the Debbie Reynolds hit of the time.
 Then, thinking there might be some confusion or copyright issues, he settled on Tamla.

 After careful deliberation, perhaps thinking young Berry had done a lot of foolish things, on 12 January 1959, the family approved a loan of only $800